How To Recover From Edibles: The THC Weed Hangover

 An episode of a severe cannabis-induced impairment is often experienced by those new to eating cannabis infused goodies.
 Too many edibles at once can result in heightened but temporary anxiety and panic, and should be avoided.

 This is why starting with small amounts of edibles, about 5 mg once or twice daily, is enough to get you started.

 Older individuals (age >65) are more prone to stronger effects and should consider a starting dose between 0.5 – 2.5 mg once or twice daily.

-To many people, five milligrams is a low dose, but it is sometimes all you need, but for a heavy user with a high tolerance level, it would only be a microdose.
+To many people, five milligrams is a low dose, but it is sometimes all you need, but for a heavy user with a high tolerance level, it would only be an edible microdose.
 The goal is to find the lowest possible dose to feel effects and minimize side effects.

 Personally, I take twenty milligrams throughout the day—a small dose of ten mg of THC in the morning and another ten at night.

 Sometimes I take more if I am having a bad day, but I don’t recommend going over that amount for newbies.
 So, stick with 10mg at a maximum and while higher doses like these 25mg D8 Delta Munchies gummies look enticing, they’re something best tired after seeing how you react on a lower edible dose.

 If you’re newly medicating or recreating with weed daily like me and you take the same dose, it will probably send you directly to couchlock.

 Instead, if you are new to cannabis edibles, you should start on the lower end for dosing and work your way up until you find your sweet spot.